web-widget/web-widget/README.md

 ### ⚡ **Powerful by Nature**

-- **Multi-Framework**: React, Vue, Svelte, Solid - all in one application
+- **Multi-Framework**: React 19, Vue 3, Vue 2 - with more frameworks coming soon
 - **Web Standards**: Built on solid foundations that won't become obsolete
-- **Enterprise Scale**: Powers production applications with millions of users
+- **Real-World Ready**: Designed to handle production applications
 - **Future Proof**: Open architecture that evolves with the web platform

 > _"The best technology is the one you don't have to think about"_ - This is our guiding principle.